M7OCM/mono890/README.md

 TX Prohibit with the menu for RX only.

+Because timing in the AM enhancements required specific tuning the clock speed has returned to stock/OEFW 72MHz which helped with calculations and flash space.

 Firmware revisions PCB2.0 and PCB2.1 (but not Q) are now selectable within the menu so no need for two bins.
-It is likely that PCB2.1Q firmware will be distinct from the older versions because the LCD driver will need to have additional data which will not fit in the current firmware.
-It is anticipated additional space will be available once the driver code is complete but not enough to share older PCB data as well.
+It is likely that PCB2.1Q firmware will be distinct from the older versions because the LCD hardware change will require additional data which will not fit in the current firmware.
+It is anticipated additional space will be available once the driver code is complete but not enough to share all the older PCB data as well.
 This might change though!
+Need a Q!

 **Evolution V (5)**